callstack/linaria/docs/BUNDLERS_INTEGRATION.md

 ### Production

-For production, you don't want to have `<style>` elements created dynamically, you can either use `single` option and extract all CSS to a single file or use [ExtractTextWebpackPlugin](https://github.com/webpack-contrib/extract-text-webpack-plugin).
+For production, you don't want to have `<style>` elements created dynamically, you should extract all CSS to a single file using [ExtractTextWebpackPlugin](https://github.com/webpack-contrib/extract-text-webpack-plugin).

-#### ExtractTextWebpackPlugin

 In order to have your styles extracted with **ExtractTextWebpackPlugin**, you need to place the following snippet in your webpack production config: